 7. Hungary’s in a legal fight with the EU too, right?

 Yes.
 The EU in July began proceedings against Hungary as well as Poland over laws the bloc says discriminate against LGBTQ people.
 Hungary has passed a law it says was designed to protect children against pedophilia, but which critics say discriminates against people based on their sexual orientation.
 The action against Poland is related to many municipalities in the predominantly Catholic country of 38 million people that have declared themselves “free of LGBTQ ideology” to prevent pride parades and other gay-friendly events.

 8. What if a country refuses to comply?

 In such cases, the commission could use a new tool to punish rule-of-law offenders by withholding funds from the bloc’s 1.8 trillion-euro pandemic stimulus package.
 Otherwise, there’s no marshal to send.
 The EU website says: “If, despite the court’s judgment, the country still doesn’t rectify the situation, the commission may refer the country back to the court.”
 It also can ask the court to impose fines.
 The disputes are in some ways an existential question for the EU.
 Reynders has said defending EU law and rights is essential to keeping the union on track as a bloc that allows free trade and shares common values.
 The ultimate choice for an unhappy member would be to leave, as the U.K. did in 2020.

 The Reference Shelf

-- A QuickTake on last year’s EU budget fight and a Q&A on the deal that freed the cash.
+- A QuickTake on an EU budget fight and a Q&A on the deal that freed the cash.

-- More on the ECJ’s role in Brexit: Why EU Court of Justice Is a Brexit Battleground: QuickTake Q&A
+- More on the ECJ’s role in Brexit: Why the EU Court of Justice was a Brexit Battleground.

 - Bloomberg Opinion’s Andreas Kluth argues that the EU should be able to expel a member, and Clara Ferreira Marques explores how European autocrats are weaponizing homophobia.